microsoft/pxt-adafruit/docs/reference/js/libraries.md

 # Create and Use Libraries

-Libraries are scripts with functions that you can use in other scripts. #docs #libraries #language #library
+Libraries are scripts with functions that you can use in other scripts.

 ### @parent js/language